 Rachel Gibson and Ian McAllister.
 2015.
 ‘Normalising or Equalising Party Competition?
 Assessing the Impact of the Web on Election Campaigning’.
 Political Studies 63 (3):529–547, doi: 10.1111/1467-9248.12107.View Online

 I am a Professor of Politics at the University of Manchester and my research focuses on how digital technologies are changing the way in which election campaigns are fought and won.
-My work is comparative in nature with a particular focus on developments in the UK, the U.S., Australia and France.
+My work is comparative in nature with a particular focus on developments in the UK, the U.S., Germany, Australia and France.
 I have published a wide range of articles and books on this topic, many of which are listed on this site, so please feel free to browse through.
-I have also been a Principal Investigator of the Australian Election Study since 2001 and co-directed the internet component of the British Election Study (iBES) in 2015.
+I am currently directing a five year study of Digital Campaigning and Electoral Democracy (DiCED) funded by the European Research Council and I am one of the Principal Investigators of the Norface project examining the impact of Data-Driven Campaigning.
+I have previously been a Principal Investigator of the Australian Election Study since 2001 and co-directed the internet component of the British Election Study (iBES) in 2015.
 Outside work I enjoy the delights of country living, dog walking and the odd spot of hill running in North Wales.